chazbi/WeWork_Demand_Forecasting_Project/README.md

   * `Price Variable`: discount

 ## Results
-The best model is Random Forest with a RMSE = 0.0508.
+The best model is Random Forest with a RMSE = 0.0408.
 Looking restrospectively, the predictions of the random forest model on average have a mean absolute error less than 3%.
 This model is recognized by the company leadership as drastically improving discount logic and potentially improving revenue by 9%.

 ## Applications
 This model takes `discount` as an input and output the predicted occupancy according to the discount and other location-specific factors.
-The application is a one-click discount solution, an internal tool for revenue optimization team.
+One easy application is a one-click discount solution - an internal tool for revenue optimization team.

 #### Disclaimer
-The code files don't reveal or contain any WeWork-specific information.
-The purpose of this repository is strictly for skill demonstrations.
+TThe purpose of this repository is strictly for coding skill demonstrations.